microsoft/fabricrealtimelab/modules/module05a.md

     ' )
 ```

-This should look similar to:
+The *Source* tab of the activity should look similar to:

 ![Copy KQL Query](../images/module05/pipeline-copykql-stockprices.png)

 You can click the *Preview data* button next to the query to verify data is returned.
 A window will open where you can specify a watermark -- enter a recent date such as *2024-01-01*.

 Switch to the *Destination* tab on the copy activity.
 On the destination tab, set the destination to the *StocksDW* warehouse, and select the *stg.StocksPrices* table.
-Under the *Advanced* section, enter the following SQL script to truncate the table before loading the staging table:
+Under the *Advanced* section, enter the following *Pre-copy script* to truncate the table before loading the staging table:

 ```sql
 delete stg.StocksPrices
 ```

 This step first deletes old data from the staging table, and then copies the data from the KQL table, selecting data from the last watermark and inserting it into the staging table.
 Using a watermark is important to avoid processing the entire table; additionally, KQL queries have a maximum rowcount of 500,000 rows.
 Given the current rate of data ingested, this equates to about 3/4 of one day.

+The *Destination* tab in the activity should look like:

 ![Copy KQL](../images/module05/pipeline-copykql.png)